 The results of the SCO task also clearly demonstrate how much worse the RD children performed compared with the RC children in phone recognition.
 Previous work has found mixed evidence for speech perception deficits in children with dyslexia (Hazan and Adlard, 1998; Ziegler et al., 2009; Messaoud-Galusi et al., 2011).
 However, from our results, we conclude that notable phonetic deficits exist for RD children compared with children who have normal reading ability.
-As shown by the sorted error plots, in general, the RC group performed much better than the RD group on the SCO task, with more zero-error phones and lower probabilities of error than the RD children.
+As shown by the sorted error plots, in general, the RC group performed much better than the RD group on the SCO task, with more more zero-error phones and lower probabilities of error than the RD children.

 The phonetic encoding process was engaged, perhaps even taxed, during the SCO task.
 The children were not told whether the change of phone was in the syllable-initial position or in the syllable-final position.
-They were presented with utterances with the only instructions being that they would hear three syllables and then should find the one that had a change in the phone.
-The children with RD struggled with mismatched phone representations during the SCO task, requiring greater effort to store in memory all the three spoken sounds, instead of processing the phones easily and correctly, without effort, as was done by the RCs.
-Some of the RC children (e.g., RC-Miguel, RC-Bob, RC-Evan) had the same error magnitude, but as a group, the RCs significantly outperformed the RD children.
-More experiments on the SCO task with various numbers of potentially confusing phones (e.g. a triad, quartet, or quintet of syllables) would be needed to fully characterize reasons why the 3-trial SCO task had larger error than the single-trial NSCM task, but a memory overload on a task that has poor cortical representation, seems a likely candidate.
+They were presented with utterances with the only instructions being that they would hear three syllables and then should find the one that had a change in sound structure.
+It seems likely that the children with RD struggled with mismatched phone representations during the SCO task, requiring greater effort to store all the information they heard in memory, instead of processing the phones easily and correctly, without effort.
+Some of the RC children had the same error magnitude, but as a group, they outperformed the RD children.
+More experiments on the SCO task with various numbers of potentially confusing phones (e.g. a triad, quartet, or quintet of syllables) would be needed to fully characterize reasons why the 3-trial SCO task had larger error than the single-trial NSCM task.